07 Nov 2022

 This section is relevant only if you have WPE (positioning engine) running on the backend.
 This requires separate license.

-The WPE services allow you to enhance your services with location data based on measurements provided by a Wirepas Massive network properly configured for a positioning use case.
+The WPE services allow you to enhance your services with location data based on measurements provided by a Wirepas Mesh network properly configured for a positioning use case.

 Checking current status of your position engine is described in Settings Section “Settings View Screen”.